Warehouse & Distillery

 There's an ever expanding array of equipment that we use in the distillery, but most of them are pretty basic.
 On any given day, there'll be plastic and steel barrels being wheeled around, fermenters bubbling away, a mini-bottling line on the go, and a couple of small stills dripping the good stuff out of their spouts.

-As of the start of 2020, we also have an outpost in England.
+In 2020 we also set up an outpost in England.
 Read more about that on our UK website.

-Our 'Big Possum' is Paul, a curious lad who can't resist foraging for wild spices with a bottle of whisky in one hand and a pair of scissors in the other.
+Our 'Big Possum' is Paul, who likes to pretend to be a possum by practising parkour and eating too much.
 You might see him around slinging booze or testing out our newest liqueur creations.

 Every order passes through the hands of our operations team, comprising of 'Little Possums', Ash and Naomi, who both have a knack for packing spirits without losing any in the process.